geocolumbus/picalc/README.md

-# Algorithms for calculating Pi
+# Algorithms for calculating Pi in Java

 Three algorithms for calculating Pi.

-## Pi, brute force method.
+## Pi - brute force method.

-The worst algorithm for calculating Pi:
+This is a very inefficient method for calculating pi.

 <pre>
 public double bruteForce(int iterations) {